EbYVarghese18/DevOps_Project_03/README.md

-# Sample DevOps Project 03
+# DevOps Project: Blue-Green Deployment

-This is a sample DevOps project. <br>

 The workflow is:<br>